Qooper Blog

 Key Takeaways

-• Purpose-driven goals linked to ROI of mentoring are essential for program success.
+• Purpose-driven goals linked to the ROI of mentoring are essential for program success.

 • Intelligent matching software with skills intelligence tools ensures mentoring relationships are aligned and effective.